 Second, since the board press has a limited range of motion when compared to a regular bench press, it can be loaded up with more weight.
 Whatever a lifter’s 1RM on bench is, they could easily add 20lbs or more to it when doing the board press.

-Since the lateral head of the tricep only kicks in when the weight load is too heavy for the medial head, this exercise would be a perfect way to put more weight on the triceps, without straining the joints.
+Since the lateral head of the triceps only kicks in when the weight load is too heavy for the medial head, this exercise would be a perfect way to put more weight on the triceps, without straining the joints.

-For the strongest and most aesthetic arms possible, it’s important to train all three heads of the tricep.
+For the strongest and most aesthetic arms possible, it’s important to train all three heads of the triceps.
 Knowing which exercises emphasize each individual head is crucial to targeting weak points, and building the best arms possible.

 Below are a few of the top exercises for the triceps, to target each head.